codersasha/SPODS/README.md

     * Another good use of this is to _not_ serve a particular object through your API, and _force_ access to it through custom functions
         * For example, providing default API access to `User` objects (which may contain passwords and the like) could pose a security risk
 * `'_session'` is a list of session objects; see the section on Sessions.
+* `'_expand'` is a list of objects specified for expansion; see the section on Related Object Expansion.

 Now, when registering your API, simply pass in your function (as well as any classes you'd like to respond to):